dart-archive/www.dartlang.org/src/site/effective-dart/style/index.markdown

 ### DO use a space before `{` in function and method bodies.
 {:.no_toc}

-This is an exception to the above rule.
 When a `{` is used after a parameter list in a function or method, there should be a space between it and the `)` ending the parameters.

 <div class="good">
 {% prettify dart %}